-Over the years of being plant-based, I have made many, many, many attempts to re-create baked treats, intending to make them both healthy and enjoyable.
+Over the years of being plant-based, I have made many, many, many attempts to re-create baked treats and vegan patisserie, intending to make them both healthy and enjoyable.
 And it has turned out to be a bit of a challenge.
 I admit… I have high standards (thanks to Grandma) and also I don’t like to follow a recipe, I eye-ball most of the ingredients, I get spur-of-the-moment ideas and change things up.
 Also, no eggs, dairy, baking powder and zero processed sugar can equal no rise, moisture or binding.

 Needless to say, I have had many questionable muffin attempts and dense, crumbly messes that were supposed to resemble a “cake”.
 Yes, healthy vegan baking can be tough.
 But I think I am starting to understand the game.
 Or at least part of it.
 These Blueberry Walnut Muffins are giving me hope that healthy baked goods do exist and I will keep my baking experiments going.

 - 1 1/2 cup walnuts